jakelishman/dev-forum-23-dynamic-circuits/README.md

 #### I'm not getting my iteration count back!

 If all the measurements into a clbit are conditional, you might not see this clbit in the returned values from the IBM backends (but come to the "Rethinking dynamic circuits IO" working session to learn more!).
-If this is the case, you might need conditionally prepare two special "iteration counter" qubits, and unconditionally measure them at the end.
+If this is the case, you might need to conditionally prepare two special "iteration counter" qubits, and unconditionally measure them at the end.

 #### Example implementation